 Peer specialist services are a benefit of Texas Medicaid for persons 21 years of age or older with a mental health or substance use condition or both, and who have peer specialist services included as a component of their person-centered recovery plan.
 Peer specialist services are recovery-oriented, person-centered, relationship-focused, voluntary, and trauma-informed.
 Peer specialist services include: Recovery and wellness support, which includes providing information on and support with planning for recovery; Mentoring, which includes serving as a role model and aiding in finding needed community resources and services; and Advocacy, which includes providing support in stressful or urgent situations, and helping to ensure that the person’s rights are respected.
 Advocacy may also include encouraging the person to advocate for him or herself to obtain services.

+Telemedicine and Telehealth

+Providers must defer to the needs of the person receiving services, allowing the mode of service delivery to be accessible, person- and family-centered, and primarily driven by the person’s choice and not provider convenience.

+Providers must provide peer specialist services to Medicaid eligible persons in accordance with accepted medical community standards and standards that govern occupations, as explained in Title 1 Texas Administrative Code (TAC) §371.1659.
+In addition, providers must deliver, to include delivery by telemedicine or telehealth, peer specialist services in full accordance with all applicable licensure and certification requirements.

+During a Declaration of State of Disaster, HHSC may issue direction to providers regarding the use of a telemedicine or telehealth services to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein.
+A Declaration of State of Disaster is when an executive order or proclamation by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

+Synchronous Audiovisual Technology